emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 			  "number_of_replicas": 0
 			}

-1. In URL *ITRS Log Analyticsperfdata* is a name for the template - later it can be search for or modify with it.
+1. In URL *op5-perfdata* is a name for the template - later it can be search for or modify with it.

 1. The "*template*" is an index pattern.
 New indices matching it will have the settings and mapping applied automatically (change it if you index name for *ITRS Log Analytics perfdata* is different).